leekester/internal-cert-check/README.md

 # internal-certificate-expiry-checker
-Script to alert us when certificates issued by our internal CAs are about to expire
+Script to alert us when certificates issued by our internal CAs are approaching expiry